-In order to understand cerebral palsy (CP), it is a good idea to categorize CP by the effects it has on the child’s movement and motor skills.
+In order to understand cerebral palsy (CP), it is a good idea to categorize CP by the effects it has on a child’s movement and motor skills.
 Cerebral palsy is a lifelong condition that causes a child to have problems with movement, posture, balance and coordination.
 CP is caused by an injury to the developing brain.
-This brain injury is often caused by birth injuries that cause a baby to develop hypoxic ischemic encephalopathy (HIE), maternal infection, premature birth, umbilical cord problems, and others (1).
+This brain injury is often caused by birth complications such as hypoxic-ischemic encephalopathy (HIE), maternal infection, premature birth, umbilical cord problems, and others (1).

 One way to classify cerebral palsy is to break it down into two categories: spastic/pyramidal cerebral palsy and non-spastic/extrapyramidal CP.

-Spastic/pyramidal cerebral palsy.
-Spastic CP is the most common type of cerebral palsy, affecting 70-90% or all children who have CP.
-It is characterized by increased muscle contraction and rigidity that hinder a child’s voluntary movements.
-A child with spastic cerebral palsy has tight muscles in some parts of the body that are unable to relax.
+Spastic CP is the most common type of cerebral palsy, affecting 80% of all children who have CP (2).
+It is characterized by increased muscle contraction and rigidity that hinders a child’s voluntary movements.
+A child with spastic cerebral palsy has tight muscles that are unable to relax in some parts of the body.
 Joints that are affected become stiff and very hard to move.
-The child typically has problems controlling movements, poor coordination and balance, and difficulty talking and eating.
+The child typically has problems controlling movements, poor coordination and balance, and difficulty talking and eating (3).

 Types of spastic CP are grouped according to how many limbs are affected: